 - During a level 4 event food will become a problem and you will need a seed vault in order to grow a garden and supplement your food supplies.

-- Have spare weapons and ammunition and learn how to use them.
+- Have additional weapons and ammunition and learn how to use them.
 Buy multiple weapons that will be used for defensive/offensive purposes and hunting.

 - A professional heavy duty first aid kit and a good supply of antibiotics.